 I was just reading an article on Forbes the other day: “Re-Definition of Entrepreneurship – Rise of Freedom-Seeking Freelancers” and I strongly agree that the younger generations these days are more interested in working for themselves (independent) rather than on traditional jobs.
 However, most of us know that entrepreneurship is NOT for everyone, and it is certainly challenging especially for those who are just starting out.

 Honestly, it all boils down to whether you have the correct mindset and proper attitude.
 It’s not so much on the amount of money you gonna make.
 I will explain in a short while.

 This reminds me of a free video series I created in 2012 when I launched Part Time Boss program.
-The first ever video I had done (with voiceover) was about the traits of an entrepreneur.
-Not many people have actually seen it.
+The first ever video I had done was about the traits of an entrepreneur.
+Not many people have actually watched it.
 You can find the 4-min video below:

 I don’t know why many people have the perception that working on the Internet (or your own business), you will definitely make a LOT of money and able to enjoy the things you always wanted in life.
 If this is true, my only question is – if everything sounds so easy then WHY people who think this way are not doing it?
 Why still stick to their 9-5 routine?

 Personally, I think the word “Entrepreneur” is too overrated.
 Having the cool title alone ain’t doing any favor to you, you need to prepare yourself with certain successful traits.

 Being a work-from-home geek for over 4 years+, I consider myself “still qualified” to give you a few good words should you decide to walk on the entrepreneurial path someday…

 #1 Work Hard Only On The RIGHT Things: There’s nothing wrong with working hard but in many cases, people who worked hard often feel unhappy / distressed with their work.
 I’ve experienced this with my own family members as well as some close friends.